Kuala Lumpur Convention Centre

-The Kuala Lumpur Convention Centre (Pusat Konvensyen Kuala Lumpur), also known as the KL Convention Centre, is a convention and exhibition centre located in the Kuala Lumpur City Centre (KLCC) development in Kuala Lumpur, Malaysia.
+The Kuala Lumpur Convention Centre (Pusat Konvensyen Kuala Lumpur), also known as the KL Convention Centre, is a purpose-built convention and exhibition centre located in the Kuala Lumpur City Centre (KLCC) development in Kuala Lumpur, Malaysia.
+It was launched by Prime Minister Mahathir Mohamad on 11 February 2003.

+The management of the convention centre is handled by Convex Sdn Bhd, a joint venture between KLCC Holdings and ASM Global.

-The convention centre was the 2015 recipient of the AIPC innovation award.
+The convention centre was the recipient of the 2015 AIPC Innovation Award.

 During the COVID-19 pandemic, it was used as a mass vaccination centre.

 Description

-The building was designed with Modernist and Postmodern architectural elements, and is located near the Kuala Lumpur City Centre Park.
+The building was designed with Modernist and Postmodern architectural elements, and is located in the heart of the Kuala Lumpur City Centre precinct.